 When I was a traditional teacher, I absolutely HATED playing games in the classroom, for a few reasons.
 First of all, I spent the majority of time speaking in English when the primary goal of my classroom should have been to speak in the target language (TL), which in my case was either French or Spanish.
 Second, they were pretty boring.
 Usually it was a “Jeopardy” style game, which was basically question and answer.
 Sometimes I could spice it up with electronic buzzers or a bit of movement, but the novelty wore thin pretty quickly.
 Third, no matter how I tried to even the playing field, our games were almost always rigged.
 Everybody knew that the students who were going to win the games were the kids who knew the most, so the weaker students tended to tune out while the stronger students answered all the questions.
 And lastly, I felt that playing a game for an entire class period was a cop-out lesson plan.
 It was something to do when I didn’t feel like having a “real” class, and I wasn’t convinced that my students were getting anything out of the games themselves.

 Now that I have started teaching with comprehensible input (CI), I have incorporated games back into my classroom.
-Most of these games I learned about from TPRS blogs.
-I do not credit the original inventor of the games I’m about to describe in this blog post, but each game includes a link to the original blog post where I learned about the game if you want more information about it, want to know who created the game, or want to see what else those people have on their blogs.
+Just so you know, none of these is my original creation.
+Most of these games I learned about from TPRS blogs, and I have included a link to the original blog post where I learned about the game if you want more information about it, want to know who created the game, or want to see what else those people have on their blogs.

 In no particular order, here are some of the games I have tried this year that worked really well for me.